Parent Carer support

 • practical help

-• emotional stress
+• emotional support

-• financial worries
+• financial assistance

 Needs assessment

-You are entitled to a Parent Carer's Assessment to find out what help you need and how these needs can be met.
+As a parent carer, you are entitled to a Parent Carer's Assessment to find out what help you need and how these needs can be met.

 This would mean support and help for you as a carer and recognising your role in your child's life.